aakashvishwakarma/Python-work/README.md

 # Test work on Python

 This is a test work on python
-I have addede a webhook in jenkins as well to trigger build automatically..
+I have addede a webhook in jenkins as well to trigger build automatically.